Turn the speed blue

 git add .

-git commit -m "Make the speed blue."
+git commit -m "Make the speed display blue"

 git push --set-upstream origin master